 The Coffee Tree

 Coffee, the majority of which is a species called Arabica that grows on a tree called Coffea Arabica.
 These trees can only be grown (at altitude) between the Tropic of Cancer and the Tropic of Capricorn.
-This is why you see lots of coffee from South America, Africa, and Asia, but none from Europe.
+This is why you see a lot of coffee from South America, Africa, and Asia, but none from Europe.

-The trees are small and bush-like, have green leaves, and produce a white blossom.
+The trees are small and bush-like, have green waxy leaves, and produce a white blossom.
 After the trees have blossomed, the cherries grow.
 These start green, and then as they ripen, they turn red.
 There is, however, quite a bit of variation between different varieties of coffee.

 Like with apples, a granny smith looks quite different from a cox apple, which also applies to coffee.
 Leaves can look quite different from variety to variety.
 Some cherries are larger than others, and some trees bear a lot of fruit and others less fruit.
 The cherry can also be of different colors; different shades of red, orange, and even yellow.